aws-samples/aws-genai-conversational-rag-reference/docs/content/development/uistate/index.md

 | User deletes message in chat session    | User Id, Chat Id, Message Id  | Delete message and associated sources           |

 ## Schema

-After a few attempts and trials and error, we were able to build out a key schema that satisfied all the requirements:

 | Entity  | PK                  | SK                  | GSI1PK                 | GSI1SK                 |
 | ------- | ------------------- | ------------------- | ---------------------- | ---------------------- |